jetstream-cloud/js2docs/docs/general/policies.md

 #Acceptable Use Policies and Research and Export Control Guidance

-In general, fundamental, publishable research is permitted on Jetstream from any non-EAR sanctioned countries.
+In general, fundamental, publishable research is permitted on Jetstream2 from any non-EAR sanctioned countries.
 Fundamental research is defined as:

 > “Fundamental research means basic and applied research in science and
 > engineering, the results of which ordinarily are published and shared